Justin1904/sjsonl/README.md

 |21 GB |  27s  |   3min8s   |

 The start-up overhead after the index is built is pretty much negligible so I didn't measure them.
 So roughly, it'll be 5-6x faster start up for the first time you load a dataset, and subsequent loads will take negligible start up time.
 Ofc, to emphasize again, this is just a lazy loader so it reduces **start up overhead**, not I/O throughput.

+Apparently, the size of each line also matters.
+With same size but more and shorter lines, it's going to take longer and have a bigger index.
+This is likely why the 45GB example above is disproportionately slower than the 21GB example, despite there's only a ~2x increase in file size.

 ## Roadmap